 Supervised special project in this field of study.
 Approval of supervising Division Assistant Dean is required.
+One-six lecture.

-Geology (GLG)
+Geology (GLG) GLG100.

-GLG100.
 Concepts in Basic Geology (2).

 Fundamental principles of geology.
 Mineral/rock identification and context evaluation.
 Earth processes and tectonics.
 Geologic time.
 Field trips.